 And it’s all based on the challenge of controlling consumer beliefs, which in turn controls their buying behavior.

 Influence Perceptions To Control Beliefs

-Consumers BEHAVE based on their BELIEFS:
+Consumers and clients BEHAVE based on their BELIEFS:

 Vegetarians don’t eat meat, because they BELIEVE it’s not right (either for health reasons, or for animal cruelty reasons), or for some other reason.